Advance booking is no longer required for entrance into our fitness centres. Drop in admission can be purchased at any of our front desks

 - Wipe down your equipment after each use.
 Towels and sanitizer are provided for this purpose.

-- Please store all bags and belonging in cubbies or lockers
+- Please store all bags and belonging in cubbies or lockers.
+Free wallet lockers are available.

 - All weights/dumbbells/equipment MUST be put away when done to prevent hazards.